rozie/smtp-reputation-monitor/README.md

 be easily used with other monitoring/alerting tools such as Zabbix.
 Should work on any system with Python 2.x/3.x

+Right now uses only score.senderscore.com service.

 Description
 ---------
 Script will check what is SMTP reputation of given IP.
+Returns score of the IP on given RBL.
+In case of query error or if IP is not listed, returns 0 (zero).
 Detailed mode (-d) diplays RBL name and score.